tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/04-Solidity-Contitionals/README.md

     * Add an `Else` statement to set the `trade_type` to "Hold" in case the previous conditions were false.

-4. Use the `personal_savings.sol` file to update the `PersonalSaving` contract as follows:
+4. Use the `personal_savings.sol` file to update the `PersonalSavings` contract as follows:

     * Add an `if` statement to the `withdraw` function to validate if the `recipient` address parameter is equal to the `public_savings` or the `private_savings` addresses, and the balance of the contract is greater than or equal to the `amount` parameter; if so, call the `transfer` method of the `recipient` address.